 Meditation is good for personal development and feeling of calm and peace.
-If you suffer depression, it has been known to disappear altogether with regular meditation.
+Regular meditation has been known to greatly reduce depression.
 If you haven’t done meditation before you need to build up slowly, and find a way of meditating which suits you personally.
 Feelings of emotional discomfort can accompany meditation; it may bring blocked issues to the forefront of your mind, which you may find a need to heal.
 The conscious mind is the tip of the iceberg, the unconscious mind lies beneath this, and beneath that lies the level of consciousness of which we are all joined, the universal consciousness.

 There are different levels of the mind, caused by the different brainwaves explained below.